 This situation had a baneful influence on the high politics of the empire.
 The sophisticated, urban, philhellenism of the Parthian kings was deeply unpopular with the nobility, which had, with the conquests, become the leading element within the broader Iranian aristocracy.
 This already nursed a sense of grievance from being excluded from the levers of power during more than a century of Seleucid rule, under which foreigners – Macedonians and Greeks – had a lock on power.
 The aristocracy’s innate conservative tendencies were thus amplified by strong anti-Hellenistic sentiments.

-In 53 BC, Orodes II (reigned 57-37 BC) was able to dispose of his rivals and restore some stability.
-Just in time: Orodes was hardly on the throne when Parthia found itself involved in the first of a long series of struggles with a great new power in the Middle East, the Roman empire.
-A Roman commander, Crassus, led a huge army into Parthia, only to meet defeat and death at the battle of Carrhae (53 BC).
+In 53 BCE, Orodes II (reigned 57-37 BCE) was able to dispose of his rivals and restore some stability.
+Just in time: Orodes was hardly on the throne when Parthia found itself involved in the first of a long series of struggles with a great new power in the Middle East, the Roman Empire.
+A Roman commander, Crassus, led a huge army into Parthia, only to meet defeat and death at the Battle of Carrhae (53 BCE).
 Orodes had his skull encrusted with jewels and used it as a wine cup.

 The Parthian general responsible for this brilliant success, Surena, was murdered soon after this on the orders of Orodes, who saw him as a potential threat to his position.

 In the event, this great Parthian victory changed very little.
 Orodes failed to follow up with an attack on Roman territory until ten years later, and when he did launch a major attack in 41 BCE, the Parthians were defeated.